Today is (supposedly, roughly) the birthday of William Shakespeare. April 23, 1564. (Title of the post from Sonnet 98.)

 Michael Schmidt’s Lives of the Poets is a book I adore, even though I read it only because I was MADLY!!!
 IN.
 LOVE. with a poet at the time, and he recommended it, and so now the book still has a wafting atmosphere of heartbreak, because I lost my freakin’ mind when that thing ended.
 I grieved like an Italian widow.
 But still: if that guy gave me one thing, it’s this book – which has become an essential part of my library, one I refer to so often the book has literally fallen apart.

-Lives of the Poets is a survey of English-language poets, from Richard Rolle of Hampole to Les Murray – which … yeah … is a huge span of time.
-What makes this book unique and fun is that Michael Schmidt is not an academic (nor am I. Academics make me feel dumb.
+Lives of the Poets is a survey of English-language poets, from Richard Rolle of Hampole to Les Murray.
+What makes this book unique and also accessible to someone like me is that Michael Schmidt is not an academic (Academics make me feel dumb.
 I stay away!)
-He is a publisher and a reviewer.
-He is a poetry fan.
-He does not use the ridiculously distancing and incomprehensible language of literary theory, or postmodern lit-crit or any of that insider-baseball horrifying mangling of the English language.
+He is a publisher and a reviewer, a poetry fan.
+He does not use the distancing and incomprehensible language of literary theory, or postmodern lit-crit or any of that.
 His style is clear, concise, readable.

 How he deals with Shakespeare is especially interesting.
-Because Lives of the Poets spans so much time, Shakespeare is just another name on a long long long list … and yet … of course … he overshadows pretty much everything.
-His shadow even stretches backwards, so that the poets who came just before him don’t stand a chance.
-Their role in life was to be a prelude to Shakespeare.
+Because Lives of the Poets spans so much time, Shakespeare is just another name on a long long list … and yet of course he overshadows pretty much everything before he arrives and also after.
+His shadow stretches backwards, so that the poets who came just before him don’t stand a chance.
+Their role in life was to be a prelude.
 It is hard to get Shakespeare out of the damn way to see what else might have been going on.
 James Joyce is a similar figure.

 Here’s what Schmidt has to say about Shakespeare, and Poems vs. The Plays: